Brief History of the Department:

 The Department of Mathematics and Astronomy came into existence in 1921, when the then Canning College was taken over by the newly constituted Lucknow University.
-As a unit for conducting teaching and research it has acquitted itself creditably during this period of nearly eight decades.
-On the teaching side instruction is being imparted to the UG and PG classes.
-The UG courses have undergone significant changes and form a useful combination of the essentials of the pure and applied mathematics with adequate emphasis on modern approach.
-The PG courses offer a wide range of specialization in branches of pure and applied mathematics.
+As a unit for conducting teaching and research, it has acquitted itself creditably during this period of over a century.
+On the teaching side, instruction is being imparted to the UG and PG level students.
+The UG courses have undergone significant changes and form a useful combination of the essentials of the pure and applied mathematics with emphasis on modern approach.
+The PG courses offer a wide range of specialization in many branches of pure and applied mathematics.
 Facilities exist for advanced work in several modern areas of mathematics which include algebra, analysis, astronomy, geometry and mechanics.
-Presently, the department has position of twenty-five faculty members.
+Presently, the department has positions of twenty-five faculty members.

-The Department of Mathematics & Astronomy has made significant contributions to the advancement of Mathematics throughout last eight decades.
+The Department of Mathematics and Astronomy has made significant contributions to the advancement of mathematics throughout the last hundred years.
 The department has gained recognition for its academic standing and research activities when the UGC granted it the COSIST programme in 1992 designed to further the research activities of the department.
 This programme helped the department in enhancing its research activities to the fullest possible extent.
-The National Board for Higher Mathematics (NBHM) partially contributes to the upkeep of the A.N.
+The National Board for Higher Mathematics (NBHM) partially contributes to the upkeep of the Prof. A.N.
 Singh Library every year.

-Dr. Shukla proved to be a true heir of Professor Singh.
+Prof. K.S.
+Shukla proved to be a true heir of Prof. A.N.
+Singh.
 His researches in the field of Hindu Mathematics have been published in the form of two commentaries on Aryabhatta, Vatkeshwar Siddhanta (2 volumes) and Laghu manas by Munjal, besides several research papers.
 Working under his guidance, Mrs. Usha Asthana (1960), Mukut Behari Agarwal (1973), Parmananda Singh (1978), Loknath Sharma (1983) and Thokio Ohashi (1992) were awarded Ph.D. degrees.
-To generate wider interest in Hindu Mathematics and to create awareness among mathematicians about the research potentials in this field, two symposia were organized in the department, one on Hindu Mathematics by Professor Ratan Prakash Agarwal in 1976 and the other on History of Mathematics and astronomy by Dr. K.D.
+To generate wider interest in Hindu Mathematics and to create awareness among mathematicians about the research potentials in this field, two symposia were organized in the department, one on Hindu Mathematics by Prof. R. P. Agarwal in 1976 and the other on History of Mathematics and Astronomy by Prof. K.D.
 Singh in 1989.
-Even after the death of Professor Awadhesh Narain Singh the department continued to maintain interest in collecting the ancient manuscripts and at present has the collection of about 130 manuscripts and 260 books.
+Even after the death of Prof. A.N.
+Singh the department continued to maintain interest in collecting the ancient manuscripts and at present has the collection of about 130 manuscripts and 260 books.